abcdesktopio/docs/opsdocs/docs/3.0/config/desktop.pod.md

 #### enable

-The container is added to the user pod if `'enable': True`
+A container is added to the user pod if `'enable': True`

 #### acl